jsoliveir/api-service-orchestrator/readme.md

 # **What is the orchestrator**

-It's a simple API written in python that runs steps configured in yaml files.
+It's a simple Rest API / Orchestrator.

-The orchestrator runs workflows, and each workflow is like a separate HTTP endpoint.
+The orchestrator runs workflows written in yaml.

-When an incoming request matches with the configurations (path + verbs), the workflow steps run sequentially, mirroring the results of the data collected during the execution of the steps.
+Each workflow serves a distinct HTTP endpoint.
+If an incoming request matches with the `path` + `verb` , the workflow will run the steps sequentially.
+The data structure returned by the workflow, is the result of the data collected/produced by the steps.

 ![](docs/result.jpg)